Surgical Abortion Care

 • Vomiting lasting more than 4 to 6 hours

-• Sudden belly swelling or rapid heart rate
+• Sudden belly swelling or fast heart rate

 • Vaginal discharge that has increased in amount or smells bad

-Call your doctor for an appointment if you have had any of these symptoms after a recent abortion:
+Call your doctor for an appointment if you have any of these symptoms after a recent abortion:

 • Bleeding (not spotting) for longer than 2 weeks